 School Leavers must possess a minimum of Grade C3 in 3 Higher Level papers and Grade D3 in 3 Ordinary/Higher level papers, in a single sitting of the Leaving Certificate Examination.
 Graduates must possess an Honours Bachelor Degree (Level 8 of the National Framework of Qualifications) or equivalent and have attained as a minimum Grade D3 in specific Ordinary/Higher level Leaving Certificate Examination subjects.

-Be 18 years of age or above and under 28 years of age on the date deemed as the closing date for applications.
+Be 18 years of age or over and under 28 years of age on the date mentioned in the notice for the current competition.

 The Cadet Competition is held annually and is the only way for potential candidates to join the Defence Forces to become an Army Line Officer.
 Candidates undergo psychometric and fitness testing, an interview and a medical exam.